Generalized Gaussian Estimates and Local Limit Theorems for Discrete Convolution Powers of Complex Functions: The $d$-dimensional case: Introduction and Main Results

 $E=ADA^{-1}\in \Exp(P)$ and hence $E=ADA^{-1}\in \Exp(R)$.
 Since $\|t^E\|\asymp \|t^D\|$ for all\footnote{For two non-negative functions $f$ and $g$ on a set $X$, the notation $f\asymp g$ means that there are positive constants $C$ and $C'$ for which $C f(x)\leq g(x)\leq C'g(x)$ for all $x\in X$.} $t>0$, it follows immediately that $R$ is a positive-homogeneous function in the sense of Definition \ref{def:PosDefFunc} and its homogeneous order is\footnote{We remark that, for a positive-homogeneous polynomial $P$, $\Exp(P)\subseteq\Exp(R)$ and hence it makes sense to define the order of $P$ to be $\mu_P=\mu_R$.}

 where $\mathbf{1}=(1,1,\dots,1)\in\mathbb{N}_+^d$.
 In short, the real parts of positive-homogeneous polynomials are always positive-homogeneous functions.
 In \cite{BR22}, many non-polynomial examples of positive-homogeneous functions are studied, including some fairly exotic ones.
 In this article, we will consider two main types of positive-homogeneous functions.
 The first are positive-homogeneous polynomials arising as principal terms in the Maclaurin expansion of $\Gamma_{\xi_0}(\xi)$ for $\xi_0\in\Omega(\phi)$.
-The second, which will appear naturally as the error/upper bounds in our theorems, are introduced in the following paragraph. \\
+The second, which will appear naturally as the error/upper bounds in our theorems, are introduced as follows. \\

 Let $P$ be a positive-homogeneous polynomial with $R=\Re(P)$.
 We define the Legendre-Fenchel transform of $R$ by